ttvkenvin/Runner-Style/README.md

 We need to get Apple's health-sharing data to calculate the calorie burned so that we can plot the data and visually see the calories burned every day.

+# Please contact us if you have any questions: hetrytu125@gmail.com!
+# Thank you for your support